Brain-OF: An Omnifunctional Foundation Model for fMRI, EEG and MEG

 On the other hand, the success of large-scale pretraining is fundamentally rooted in the generative learning paradigm, which insists that reconstruction compels models to internalize the underlying data distribution~\cite{radford2018improving, han2021pre}.
 Brain signals are inherently multidimensional, characterized by complex spatial configurations, rich temporal dynamics and structured frequency compositions.
 Although recent brain foundation models have introduced dual-branch architectures to jointly process temporal and spectral features~\cite{wang2024cbramod, zhou2025csbrain}, frequency domain information is typically treated as a static auxiliary input for passive feature extraction, rather than as a target for active reconstruction.
 Therefore, a specialized pretraining objective is essential to explicitly enforce joint reconstruction across both temporal and frequency domains.
 By coupling temporal and spectral reconstruction, the model is compelled to capture complementary dynamics and intrinsic semantics of neural signals across heterogeneous modalities.

 To address these challenges, we propose \textbf{Brain-OF}, an omnifunctional brain foundation model designed to learn holistic representations from neural signals across the three primary functional modalities: fMRI, EEG and MEG.
 Our architecture integrates a Sparse Mixture of Experts (MoE) with DINT attention to effectively model heterogeneous semantic tokens generated by the Any-Resolution Neural Signal Sampler (ARNESS), which projects signals of varying spatiotemporal resolutions into a unified semantic space.
-The main contributions are summarized as follows: \begin{itemize}[itemsep=-5pt, topsep=-10pt] \item \textbf{Unified Omnifunctional Framework.} We introduce Brain-OF, a unified framework capable of processing both unimodal and multimodal brain data within a single model.
+The main contributions are summarized as follows:

+\begin{itemize}[itemsep=0pt, topsep=0pt, labelsep=4pt, leftmargin=15pt] \item \textbf{Unified Omnifunctional Framework.} We introduce Brain-OF, a versatile framework capable of processing both unimodal and multimodal brain data within a single model.